 I have been learning to invest over the past 2 years—it is so much fun!
 My investments are spread over 3 different brokerage accounts, but I like to look at all of them together.

-MarketXLS, combined with my knowledge of Excel, allow me to do manage my stock portfolio in Excel.
+MarketXLS, combined with my knowledge of Excel, allows me to manage my stock portfolio in Excel.

 Since I’m only about 2 years away from retirement, my primary goal has been to create an income stream that will replace at least 60% of my projected living and discretionary expenses.
 Social Security will supply the other 40%.